gfx/dart-shooting/README.md

 #THANKS TO

-THanks to Kihira, Takuo for the original JavaScript version.
+Thanks to Kihira, Takuo for the original JavaScript version.

 http://nmi.jp/archives/386